syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/140_Python/001_Python_logmessage_API.md

 ```

 In Python 2, timezone information cannot be attached to the datetime
 instance without using an external library.
-The syslog-ng OSE represents
+The {{ site.product.short_name }} represents
 naive datetime objects in UTC.